 * estimates based on 3% - 5% physiological compliance

 MDT provides custom mock arteries for intravascular devices in a range of sizes.
-Mock arteries are available in either silicone or latex.
+Mock arteries are available in either in silicone or latex.
 Please refer to the table above for device OD size ranges and mock artery quantity accommodations on the SGT testers.

 MDT offers several inspection methods including: